-K. P. Mohanan has taught at the University of Texas at Austin; MIT; Stanford University; and at the National University of Singapore (NUS).
-He has made significant contributions to linguistic theory; he co-designed with Tara Mohanan an Inquiry-Oriented undergraduate program in Linguistics; and has worked extensively with the nature of academic knowledge and inquiry, against the backdrop of human beliefs.
+Mohanan, a co-founder of ThinQ, has taught at the University of Texas at Austin; MIT; Stanford University; and at the National University of Singapore (NUS).
+He has made significant contributions to linguistic theory; he co-designed with Tara an Inquiry-Oriented undergraduate program in Linguistics at NUS; and has worked extensively with the nature of academic knowledge and inquiry, against the backdrop of human beliefs.
 He joined the IISER-Pune Faculty in 2011, where he continued his work till he retired at the end of 2016.

-Tara Mohanan is well respected internationally for her work on theoretical issues in semantics, syntax, morphology, and phonology, based largely but not exclusively on phenomena in Hindi and Malayalam.
-She did her PhD in Linguistics at Stanford University.
-At the NUS, where she taught for 16 years, she co-designed with K P Mohanan an Inquiry-Oriented undergraduate program in Linguistics.
-She has a rare range in educational experience that spans experimenting with Inquiry-Oriented activities in 2nd Grade to advising PhD scholars writing a doctoral dissertation.
+Tara, a co-founder of ThinQ, is well respected internationally for her work on theoretical issues in semantics, syntax, morphology, and phonology, based largely but not exclusively on phenomena in Hindi and Malayalam.
+At the National University of Singapore, where she taught for 16 years, she co-designed with Mohanan an Inquiry-Oriented undergraduate program in Linguistics.
+She has a rare range in educational experience that spans experimenting with Inquiry-Oriented activities in 2nd Grade to advising PhD scholars writing a doctoral dissertation

 MSc, IIT Madras